stnor/hue-temp-logger/README.md

 ## How it works
 The node server polls the HUE bridge every 15 minutes.
 The cron expression is in temperature.js.
-Each sensor and temperature value gets saved to a sqlite database file, which is in turn used to desiplay the temperature and the min/max values on the web page.
+Each sensor and temperature value gets saved to a sqlite database file, which is in turn used to display the temperature and the min/max values on the web page.

 The min/max values are calculated by taking the lowest sensor value for each poll for the last 24 h and then